duzun/hQuery.php/README.md

 $baseURL = $doc->baseURL;
 ```

+Charset and positions:

+- The document is converted internally to UTF-8 for parsing.
+- Element positions (the numeric offsets used internally and returned by APIs that expose byte offsets) refer to the internal UTF-8 string bytes.

-Note: In case the charset meta attribute has a wrong value or the internal conversion fails for any other reason, `hQuery` would ignore the error and continue processing with the original HTML, but would register an error message on `$doc->html_errors['convert_encoding']`.
+Note: In case the charset meta attribute has a wrong value or the internal conversion fails for any other reason, `hQuery` will continue processing with the original HTML, but will register an error message on `$doc->html_errors['convert_encoding']`.

 ## 🖧 Live Demo